-You must provide the full title register extract18 for the relevant freehold or leasehold interest.
-This is because we need to determine the address of the premises and who it is registered to, as well as whether or not it has been leased out to another party.
+You must provide the full title register extract 18 for the relevant freehold or leasehold interest.
+This is to determine the address of the premises, who it is registered to, as well as whether or not it has been leased out to another party.
+You must provide the full title register extract.
+This is to determine the address of the premises and who it is registered to, as well as whether or not it has been leased out to another party.